klmui/klmui2/_posts/2020-5-22-How-I-Am-Learning-New-Technologies.md

 title: How I am Learning New Technologies
 date: 2020-5-22
 comments: true
-excerpt: If you're interested in web development, game development, or programming in general, check this out!
+excerpt: If you're interested in web development, game development, or programming in general, check this out to get started!
 tags: [Educational]
 project: false
 course: false